bonimba87/CompChemML/FreeEnergyPerturbation/README.md

 ---

+## Repository structure
+- `input`: protein and ligand cocrystal
+- 'precomputed_results`: FEP results (including those for the protein-ligand system studied here) downloaded from the website

+___
 ## What This Notebook Covers
 1. **Ligand and protein preparation**
    - Load ligands from SDF and protein from PDB.